octorin/octorin.github.io/_pages/about.md

 recent_posts: false
 ---

 Welcome!
-I am a Ph.D. candidate in Marketing at [Johnson Graduate School of Management](https://www.johnson.cornell.edu/programs/phd-program/current-students/yy878/) at Cornell University, specializing in Consumer Behavior.
-My research explores how receiving payments or benefits influences consumer perceptions and decision-making.
-Specifically, my dissertation looks into how even the slightest benefits offered by vendors, charitable organizations, and hotels influence and shape consumer judgments and decisions, especially in an online setting.
+I am a Ph.D. candidate in Marketing at [SC Johnson Graduate School of Management](https://www.johnson.cornell.edu/programs/phd-program/current-students/yy878/) at Cornell University, specializing in Consumer Behavior.
+I study what happens in consumer psychology at the moment of payment to identify more effective ways to provide incentives and design payment environments for consumers.
+Specifically, my dissertation investigates how even the slightest consumer benefits offered at the moment of payment by vendors, charitable organizations, and hotels shape consumers' decision-making and behavior, particularly in online settings.
+My research has been published in <i>Psychological Science</i>.

 <details>
     <summary>More about me?</summary>
-Before joining Cornell, I worked for Pfizer and Hyundai Motor Company HQs on a variety of management consulting projects.
-I have also hosted a local NPR show in Korea (which flew far under the radar), where I had a blast monologuing on my favorite topics including, but not limited to, behavioral science and philosophy.
-I received my bachelor's degree with honors in Communication Studies and a minor in Statistics from UCLA, and my Master's degree in Marketing with the award of excellence from Korea University Business School.
+Before my Ph.D., I worked for Pfizer and Hyundai Motor Company HQs on a variety of management consulting projects.
+I have also produced and hosted a radio show in Korea (which flew far under the radar), where I had a blast monologuing on my favorite topics, such as behavioral science, social psychology, and philosophy.
+I received my B.A. in Communication Studies from UCLA, and my M.S. in Marketing from Korea University.
 </details> <br>
-I am on the 2024-25 job market.
+I am on the 2024-2025 job market. <strong><a href="https://www.dropbox.com/scl/fi/nul3p1lal83o1liuvemwe/Yoon_CV.pdf?rlkey=wf71l20uwqtrt1ncvmzmenu9u&e=2&raw=1" target="_blank">Download CV</a></strong>
-<br><strong><a href="http://rinyoon.com/assets/pdf/Yoon_CV.pdf" target="_blank">Download CV</a></strong>

 <!-- While my old blog is currently closed, previously uploaded posts can be found [here]({{ site.baseurl }}{% link blog/index.html %}). -->